7.6 Family and Medical Leave

 The FMLA entitles you, if you meet its definition of an eligible employee (see below), to a total of 26 work weeks of leave during any 12-month period for the following reason:

-The 12-month period during which you may take up to 12 weeks of FMLA leave is the calendar year (January through December).
-In the case of your child's birth or adoption, the 12-month period begins with the child's birth or placement.
+The 12-month period during which you may take up to 12 weeks of FMLA leave is the 12-month period measured forward from the date your first FMLA leave begins.
+Your entitlement to FMLA leave for a birth expires at the end of the 12-month period beginning on the date of the birth.
 The actual amount of FMLA leave you take after your child's birth or adoption should be mutually agreed upon with your supervisor, taking into account your doctor's recommendations and any birth-related complications or serious health conditions.
-In the case of military caregiver leave, the 12-month period begins with the date taken to care for the service member.
+In the case of military caregiver leave, the 12-month period shall be measured from the date your first FMLA leave to care for the covered servicemember begins.

 Family and medical leave is leave without pay.
 However, the university requires you to use your accrued paid leave for as much of the 12-week period as it will cover.
 If the reason for the family and medical leave is the birth or adoption of a child or an illness or injury for which you receive workers' compensation benefits, you may take unpaid leave, in accordance with university policies.
 Paid leave to handle personal and family medical needs is available under the sick leave, annual leave and catastrophic leave policies.
 Compensatory time off will be counted as part of your FMLA entitlement, but it must be exhausted before you are granted leave without pay, and you may request the use of your compensatory time for an FMLA reason.